GrayKernel/GrayFrost/README.md

 GrayFrost is a delivery system for C# payloads.
 GrayFrost is outputted as a DLL that can be injected into a target application.

-GrayFrost was built by @TTimzen(https://twitter.com/TTimzen) and is currently under active support.
+GrayFrost was built by [Topher Timzen](https://tophertimzen.com) and is currently under active support.
 If you have any issues or pull requests, do not hesitate to submit them!

 C++ .NET CLR Bootstrapper